 Infrastructure is a main characterstic of measuring mordernaization of that particular country, network of roads, various means of transportation,

-This section provides information on the different available means of transport including Airlines, Railways, Roads and Seaports.
-You can also find here information related to Telecommunications, Healthcare, and Educational services.
+This section provides information on the different available means of transport, ex: airlines, railways, roads and seaports.
+You can also find here information related to telecommunications, healthcare and educational services.

-Air travel is the preferred method of travel within the Kingdom due to the distances separating the main cities.
+Air travel is the preferred method of travel within the kingdom due to the distances separating the main cities.
 Saudi Arabian Airlines (SAUDIA) is the national carrier, and has recently added 60 new Boeing aircraft to its fleet.
-It has a mandate to privatize, and is currently in the beginning stages of outlining a privatization plan.
+It has a mandate to privatize and is currently in the beginning stages of outlining a privatization plan.

-The Kingdom has multi-track highways, and daily train services between Riyadh and Dammam.
-At the end of 2000, the Kingdom had 155,237 kilometers of paved roads, and in the last few years has been adding to that about 2,500 kilometers per year.
+The kingdom has multi-track highways, and daily train services between Riyadh and Dammam.
+At the end of 2000, the kingdom had 155,237 kilometers of paved roads, and in the last few years has been adding to that about 2,500 kilometers per year.

 - Car rental facilities are available in all major cities.

-The Kingdom has witnessed rapid growth, and advancements in the field of telecommunications.
+The kingdom has witnessed rapid growth and advancements in the field of telecommunications.
 There are 1,000 telephone circuits with direct access to 152 countries.
 At the end of March 2003, the Saudi Telecom Company (STC) operated 3.96 million fixed lines and 7.5 million mobile lines.

-The cost of mobile phone service in Saudi Arabia varies on the type of plan chosen.
+The cost of mobile phone services in Saudi Arabia varies as per the chosen plan.

 The basic service will cost SR 300 (US $80) for installation plus SR 60 (US $16) per month.
-Local and nationwide calls cost SR 0.50 (US $0.13) per minute at peak hours and SR 0.40 (US $0.11) at off-peak hours.
+Local and nationwide calls cost SR 0.35 (US $0.10) per minute at peak hours and SR 0.25 (US $0.07) at off-peak hours.

-Medical Technology is continuously being upgraded in Saudi Arabia.
-The Kingdom has its own facilities to train Doctors, Nurses, and other Medical Staff.
+Medical technology is continuously being upgraded in Saudi Arabia.
+The kingdom has its own facilities to train doctors, nurses and other medical staff.
 Saudis rarely travel abroad to get specialized medical treatment.
 These services are now availabe for the most remote communities in the country.
 The private sector, which provides a vital contribution to health services, has expanded over the past decade.
-It operates number of Hospitals, and Clinics in the country.
+It operates number of hospitals and clinics in the country.

-Approximately 11,350 Doctors, Nurses, and other Medical Staff, including the Saudi Red Crescent Society, which provides Medical Services to the millions of people who visit the Kingdom for the Annual Pilgrimage of Hajj.
-Immunization against TB, Polio, Hepatitis and Tetanus is freely available, Medical Insurance Schemes are available at reasonable costs.
+Approximately 11,350 doctors, nurses, and other medical staff, including the Saudi Red Crescent Society, which provides medical services to the millions of people who visit the kingdom for the annual pilgrimage of Hajj.
+Immunization against TB, Polio, Hepatitis and Tetanus is freely available, medical insurance schemes are available at reasonable costs.

-It is a fact that National Development and Security are inseparable.
-It is said that Development is not possible without Order, and no Order is established without Security.
-The Kingdom is aware of such significance since early beginnings, and paid utmost attention to National Security, and dedicated this crucial duty to the Ministry of Interior.
+It is a fact that national development and security are inseparable.
+It is said that development is not possible without order and no order is established without security.
+The kingdom is aware of such significance since early beginnings and paid utmost attention to national security and dedicated this crucial duty to the Ministry of Interior.

-Several factors, and resolute efforts contributed in achieving the exemplar stability, and security of the country.
-The Keenness, and Decisiveness of the Kingdom and its Leadership since the reign of late founder King AbdulAziz until the reign of the Custodian of The Two Holy Mosques King Salman Bin AbdulAziz Al-Saud to apply Shariah and its Laws, particularly Criminal Laws.
-This keenness resulted in minimizing crime and lawlessness, and made it clear to all parties trying to harm such status, and how such strict rulings will be enacted.
+The keenness and decisiveness of the kingdom and its leadership since the reign of late founder King AbdulAziz Al Saud until the reign of the Custodian of the two Holy Mosques' King Salman Bin AbdulAziz Al Saud to apply Shariah and its laws, particularly criminal laws.
+This keenness resulted in minimizing crime and lawlessness and made it clear to all parties trying to harm such status and how such strict rulings will be enacted.